NextronSystems/thor-manual/usage/scan.rst

 Help and Debugging
 ------------------

-You can use the following parameters to
+You can use the following parameters help you to understand THOR and the output better.

 .. list-table::
   :header-rows: 1